 Select "Move to Trash"

-When you delete an entire channel, all recordings within that channel are automatically moved to Trash:
+When you delete an entire folder, all recordings within that folder are automatically moved to Trash:

-Go to the channel you want to delete
+Go to the folder you want to delete

 Click the options menu "..."

-❗ Important: When deleting a channel, all channel information, including its title and description, saved views, and automation configurations, are permanently and immediately deleted upon confirmation.
+❗ Important: When deleting a folder, all folder information, including its title and description, saved views, and automation configurations, are permanently and immediately deleted upon confirmation.
 Only the recordings are moved to Trash for potential recovery.

 What happens when you move a recording to Trash?